Ocean50ul/home-server/README.md

 `cargo run prepare --dev` will create everything necessary for tests to run.

-`cargo run prepare --clenup` will clean the fixtures and dirs.
+`cargo run prepare --cleanup` will clean the fixtures and dirs.
 This might fail tho, and if so you will end up with some dirs with stripped permissions.
 All the stripped dir paths should be inside `./test_fixtures/fixtures_state.json`.
-Sorry for inconviniece.
+Sorry for inconvenience.